Dylan Carlson Player Props: Cardinals vs. Cubs

-The St. Louis Cardinals, including Dylan Carlson (.231 slugging percentage in past 10 games, including zero homers), take on starter Justin Steele and the Chicago Cubs at Busch Stadium, Thursday at 7:45 PM ET.
+On Saturday, Dylan Carlson (.259 slugging percentage in past 10 games, with no homers) and the St. Louis Cardinals face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 7:15 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Diamondbacks.
+In his most recent game he had a one-hit showing (1-for-4) against the Cubs.

 Dylan Carlson Game Info & Props vs. the Cubs